Holiday cottage, Graffham, West Sussex

 At the top of the stairs, the spacious principal bedroom, with a double bed, has stunning views over the garden to the South Downs.
 There are two more double bedrooms both with views to the church at the front of the cottage.
-Also, should you require, there is a sofa bed which can be utilised on request.
+There is also an additional folding bed available for an additional child at a £25 supplement.
 The family bathroom is equipped with a full bath and a telephone shower attachement and there is a separate WC also on the first floor.

 There is off street parking available for two cars.